McHaillet/micrograph-modeller/README.md

 # MicrographModeller
 Simulation of electron microscopy tilt- and frame-series, focused on modelling whole samples.

-Update the cuda version in the `env.yaml` file if it does not match your system.
+Before installation, check the `env.yaml` file.
+Update the cudatoolkit version in the `env.yaml` file if it does not match your current cudatoolkit installation.
+Conda will then solve the right version of cupy.
 ```
 conda env create -f env.yaml --name mm_env
 conda activate mm_env